alexhunsley-notes/esolangs/Shatner.md

 Execute this Brainfuck program using all the training inputs in turn.
 If any training input does not produce the corresponding expected training output, move onto the next integer.
 If the Brainfuck program doesn't exit after 60 seconds on any input, stop executing it and consider the training input as failed.

-If all the training inputs produce the expected training outputs, run the found algorithm on the main inputs.
+If all the training inputs produce the expected training outputs for an integer N, run the found algorithm on the main inputs.

 ## Comments